DGJanson/dataengineering-capstone/readme.md

 **Data**

 - folder: where to look for the data files to import.
 The folder should contain 3 subfolders: mortality, weather and nuts.
 Default: ./test-data
+- outputfolder: where to output the overview and example data of the outputter.
+Default: ./output

 **Database**